 When I was young, which was before the whole Pick Up Artist trainings, I read books on how to connect to and pick up women.
 It all made sense.
 As you can imagine, I failed miserably at it.

-Then, if you were to do it YOUR way, what would that be?
+If you were to do that scary behavior YOUR way, what would that be?
 What is at risk if you fail?
 What can you get from doing it your way?